METALS-Copper set for biggest weekly gain since Feb 2019 on signs of China recovery

 By Zandi Shabalala

-LONDON, April 17 (Reuters) - Copper rose to a one-month high on Friday on plans for the U.S. economy to re-open and signs of recovery in China’s industrial output, even as growth in the top metals consumer contracted in the first quarter.
+LONDON, April 17 (Reuters) - Copper rose to a one-month high on Friday on plans for the U.S. economy to re-open and on signs of recovery in China’s industrial output, even as growth the top metals consumer contracted in the first quarter.

-Benchmark copper on the London Metal Exchange (LME) was up 1% at $5,193.50 a tonne in official trading.
-The metal, used as a gauge of economic health, was on track for a weekly gain of almost 4%, it biggest since February 2019.
+Benchmark copper on the London Metal Exchange (LME) added 1% to $5,193.50 a tonne by 1030 GMT.
+The metal, used a gauge of economic health, was on track for its biggest weekly gain since February 2019.

 “We have seen the worst in China, assuming no further major outbreaks, and so I feel the markets are happy to draw a line under China at least,” said BMO Capital Markets analyst Timothy Wood-Dow.
 China’s factory production showed a smaller-than-expected fall in March, suggesting tax and credit relief for virus-hit firms was helping restart parts of the economy shut down since February.

 Overall, China’s economy shrank for the first time on record in the first quarter.
 The reading was also a slightly larger decline than expected.
-Meanwhile, President Donald Trump laid out new guidelines for U.S. states to emerge from their coronavirus shutdown with a gradual approach, cheering markets.
+Meanwhile, President Donald Trump laid out new guidelines for U.S. states to emerge from a coronavirus shutdown with a gradual approach, cheering markets.

 CHINA DEMAND: Yangshan Chinese copper import premiums were hovering near seven-month highs, pointing to increased demand in China.
 They stood at $81 a tonne, up from $55 in February.
 SMM-CUYP-CN